On United flights only; otherwise earn 1X

 Our ratings are determined by the authors and editors on our team.
 Each individual card feature is compared against all other cards we offer and the total score is an average of those 4 ratings.

-The United Explorer is one of the best credit cards out there for occasional United flyers.
+The United Explorer card is one of the best credit cards out there for occasional United flyers.
 That’s because you’ll get useful perks, such as free first checked bags, priority boarding privileges, a 25% food and beverage discount on board United operated flights, and even get a taste of airport lounge access with two anniversary United Club passes.
-Plus. the annual fee is waived the first year, then just $95 thereafter.

 If you’re in need of extra miles besides flying on United flights, keep in mind that Chase Ultimate Rewards points can be transferred to the United Mileage Plus program at a 1:1 ratio to help you top up your miles balance.